ceph/ceph/doc/rados/configuration/network-config-ref.rst

 -------------

 A :term:`Ceph Metadata Server` listens on the first available port on the public network beginning at port 6800.
-Ensure that you open one port beginning at port 6800 for each Ceph Metadata Server that runs on the Ceph Node.
+Note that this behavior is not deterministic, so if you are running more than one OSD or MDS on the same host, or if you restart the daemons within a short window of time, the daemons will bind to higher ports.
+You should open the entire 6800-7300 range by default.
 When you add the rule using the example below, make sure you replace ``{iface}`` with the public network interface (e.g., ``eth0``, ``eth1``, etc.), ``{ip-address}`` with the IP address of the public network and ``{netmask}`` with the netmask of the public